List of Fast & Furious characters: Dominic Toretto

 In Fast & Furious 6, Dominic lives peacefully with Elena.
 He is approached by Hobbs, who asks him to help take down Owen Shaw and his rogue team in exchange for their freedom to be granted.
 Hobbs also reveals that Shaw's second-in-command is an amnesiac but still-alive Letty.
 With Elena's support, Dominic regroups with his team and tries to talk to Letty to remember him and her former friends.
 Through numerous actions, he eventually gains Letty's trust, and defeats Shaw.
 His group is given full pardons from their crimes, and they return to the United States.
 Elena becomes Hobbs's new partner so that Dominic can be with Letty and start anew.
 In a post credit scene, he would later get a call with a threatening message from a man related to Owen Shaw, who has apparently killed Han.

+In The Fast and the Furious: Tokyo Drift, he makes a cameo appearance at the end of the film as an old friend of Han's, who has been apparently killed in a car crash, challenging the new Drift King, Sean Boswell, to a drift race.

-In Furious 7, Dominic and his team return to the US as free people but find themselves being hunted by Owen Shaw's brother Deckard, who is revealed to have deliberately caused the crash that had apparently killed Han in Tokyo Drift (thus leading to Dom's cameo in the third film) and also destroyed Dom's home.
-While he pursues Shaw, he is recruited by mysterious government agent 'Mr Nobody' to rescue Ramsey, a hacker with a device known as 'God's Eye' able to locate anyone on Earth, who has been captured by Mose Jakande with the promise of help in finding Shaw after Ramsey is safe.
-Dom and his crew save Ramsey, who agrees to help them find Shaw, but run into a trap set by him, having teamed up with Jakande to kill Dom and the crew.
-Retreating to Los Angeles, they face off against Deckard and Jakande in a lengthy and violent battle, ending with Jakande and his team dead, while Deckard is captured.
-After this Dom bids an emotional farewell to Brian, who is retiring from the fast-paced, dangerous life to be with his son and Mia, who is pregnant with their second child.
+In Furious 7, Dominic and his team returns to LA as free people leading their own personal lives until they are recruited by mysterious government agent Mr Nobody to rescue Ramsey, a hacker with a device known as God's Eye which is capable to locate anyone on Earth, who has been captured by mercenary and terrorist Mose Jakande.
+Dom and his crew save Ramsey from Jakande and his militants.
+Retreating back to LA after Mr. Nobody is injured and claims for medical aid, Dom and his crew face off Jakande and his forces in a lengthy and violent battle, ending with Jakande and his entire team killed and dead.
+After Jakande's death, Dom bids an emotional farewell to Brian, who is retiring from the fast-paced, dangerous life to be with his son and Mia, who is pregnant with their second child.
 Letty also retains most of her memories, some of which reveal that years ago Dom and her had gotten married.